betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

    * Creating and assigning milestones to various issues.
    * Recording notes on progress in comments of various items in progress.
    * Merging to master any PRs that are known ready.
-1. New issues are reviewed and one of the following actions is taken:
+1. New issues are reviewed in *Idea Backlog* and one of the following actions is taken:
    * The issue is rejected for one of a variety of reasons.
 The reason is recorded in a comment and the issue is labeled as `no interest`, is closed, and removed from the "Curated Content" project board.